sjbylo/aba/README.md

 Note that the above 'air-gapped workflow' can be repeated in the *exact same way*, for example to install Operators or to upgrade OpenShift.

 For example, by:
-- editing the 'save/imageset-save.yaml' file on the external bastion (or laptop) to add more images or to fetch the latest images
+- editing the 'save/imageset-save.yaml' file on the connected bastion to add more images or to fetch the latest images
 - running 'make save'
 - running 'make inc' to create an incremental tar archive (see above)
 - unpacking the tar archive on the internal bastion